pabloramthun/pthun-todo/README.md

-# Next.js Todo App with Shadcn UI
+# Pthun Todo App with Next.js and Shadcn UI

 This is a simple yet elegant todo application built using Next.js and Shadcn UI.
 It allows users to create, manage, and complete their tasks efficiently.